kengonakajima/lua-parser/README.md

 In early experiments, but should parse most of existing Lua code.

-Build
+Build : no dependency on Lua
 ====
+Depends only on Ruby and Racc.

+Type this:

     > git clone https://github.com/kengonakajima/lua-parser.git
     > cd lua-parser
     > make

-then you get "lua2sexp" ruby script.
+And then you get "lua2sexp" ruby script.
 Depends on Racc.

 Usage
 ====
-Command lines are..

 Print usage: